Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Threat Model and Attacker Capabilities

 \section{Threat Model and Attacker Capabilities}

 In this work, the principal attacker we are concerned with is a \textbf{rogue element} inside the foundry.
-He/she has the objective of inserting malicious logic in a finalized layout.
+His/her aim is to insert malicious logic into a finalized layout.
+We emphasize that the attack occurs before the fabrication, and a single rogue element inside the foundry is sufficient to perform the proposed attack.
 Thus, since the attacker is located inside the foundry, he/she enjoys access to all technology and cell libraries\footnote{This is particularly true for advanced nodes where only a handful of cell libraries per node exist.
 Typically, the foundry or a company licensed by the foundry provides a standard cell library.
 In either case, we assume the attacker has no difficulty identifying individual gates and their functionality.} utilized by the victim when creating the layout.
-We assume the attacker is capable of identifying the presence of a crypto core in a layout, which is a reasonable assumption specially for well-known AES implementations that display regularity (due to the round-based key schedule structure).
-To be very clear, we do not assume the adversary understands the entire victim's design (nor there is a need for such knowledge).
-Instead, we assume the adversary can recognize the layout/structure of a single crypto core within a larger design, in line with the assumptions made in \cite{LightTrojan,HT_silicon}.
+We assume the attacker can identify the presence of a crypto core in a layout, which is a reasonable assumption, especially for well-known AES implementations that display regularity (due to the round-based key schedule structure).
+To be very clear, we do not assume that the adversary understands the entire victim's design (nor is there a need for such knowledge).
+Instead, we assume that the adversary can recognize the layout/structure of a single crypto core within a larger design, in line with the assumptions made in \cite{LightTrojan,HT_silicon}.

 Furthermore, we also assume the adversary: 1) is versed in IC design, 2) enjoys access to modern EDA tools, 3) has no means to make radical modifications to the circuit (e.g., adding new IOs or making changes in the clock domains).
 With the help of the inserted logic in the form of an SCT, the attacker will then attempt to leak confidential information via a power signature.
 Crypto cores are often the target in this type of attack \cite{HT_silicon,ParaFaultInj} -- this is also the case in our work.
 As our attack deals with power signature reading, stopping some part of the clock delivery, or even entirely, would be highly beneficial for the attack.
 However, the attacker is assumed to have no knowledge about the clock domains or clock distribution in general.
 Synchronizing and controlling the HT's trigger to totally stop the clock delivery is not an option we have considered feasible, nor is the addition of an external trigger controlled by an IO.